Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Experiment

 \section{Experiment}

 This section evaluates the proposed method on two representative GLB problems: logistic bandits ($\mu(z) = 1/(1+e^{-z})$) with bounded rewards, and Poisson bandits ($\mu(z) = e^z$), which pose a distinct challenge as an unbounded GLB setting.
-Additionally, we conducted experiments using real data from the Covertype dataset~\citep{covertype}, with more detailed results provided in Appendix~\ref{appendix:experiment}.
+We also conduct experiments on real data from the Covertype dataset~\citep{covertype}, with more detailed results provided in Appendix~\ref{appendix:experiment}.